 On top of that, certain cities and metro areas in the Yellowhammer State show an especially bright outlook for trade and vocational school graduates.
 Tuscaloosa was named among the ten highest-paid cities in the country for manufacturing assemblers and fabricators in 2018, for one, and agricultural workers in the Montgomery area earned about 15 percent more than the statewide industry average.

-Why is Alabama Good for Vocational/Career Schools?
+Why is Alabama Good for Vocational/Trade Schools?

 Despite the expected surge in jobs that require vocational credentials, only 33 percent of degrees awarded in Alabama in 2017 came from career technical education (CTE) programs.
 That figure suggests that the skilled labor pool may be smaller here than in other states, opening up a wider range of jobs to qualified applicants.